MarioKartCentral/MarioKartCentral/docs/database.md

 ### Developer Guidelines

-When working with the database:
+When working with the database schema:

 1. **Adding Tables**:
    - Define new tables as dataclasses in [`/src/backend/common/data/db/tables.py`](/src/backend/common/data/db/tables.py)